surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 ## Calculate column with Pivot Offset

->**For Instance:** To view the order-value sum and average w.r.t each station code, apply pivot to station-code and run the report.
+>**For Instance:** To view the order-value sum and average with respect to each station code, apply pivot to station-code and run the report.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5993c1fa2683f7ecb11c313b45e40254e525f625/images/pivot_stationcoed.png)